codepolytope/demo_kittenconnector/README.md

 # DevConnector 2.0

-> Social network for developers
+> Social network for cat owners

-This is a MERN stack application from the "MERN Stack Front To Back" course on [Udemy](https://www.udemy.com/mern-stack-front-to-back/?couponCode=TRAVERSYMEDIA).
+This is a MERN stack application .
 It is a small social network app that includes authentication, profiles and forum posts.

 ## Quick Start